h0ssein2011/Restaurants-review-analysis/README.md

 ### Scrapping restaurants feedback data And deploy NLP on customer comments in Persian(Farsi)

-We want to deploy this image in each restaurant profile as our service
+We want to deploy this image as an example in each restaurant's profile as our service by categorizing comments

 ![alt text](https://i.ibb.co/VBs5ryf/Picture1.png)